Speed NVC Process US Spouse Visa

 - Translator is competent to translate.

-Click here for a sample of the application to determine the information required and see how to fill out the electronic form.
+For this purpose see an Example DS-260 for a sample of the application to determine the information required and see how to fill out the electronic form.

 If you understand how and when to do the NVC action items, you can cut off a few weeks during the NVC Phase.
+Therefore, you will speed NVC Process.

 For this purpose, follow our guide below:

-Get Your NVC Case Number, Invoice Identification Number (IIN) and Give email address:
+Get Your NVC Case Number, Invoice Identification Number (IIN) and Give email address

 Firstly, get your NVC Case Number, Invoice Identification Number (IIN) and Give email address.